wazuh/wazuh-documentation/source/user-manual/capabilities/log-data-collection/how-to-collect-wlogs.rst

 Monitor the Windows Event Channel with Wazuh
 --------------------------------------------

 Windows event channels can be monitored by placing their name at the location field from the localfile block and "eventchannel" as the log format.
+Read the `How to collect Windows events with Wazuh <https://wazuh.com/blog/how-to-collect-windows-events-with-wazuh//>`_ document for more information.

 .. note::